JGAguado/Smart_Powermeter/docs/source/faq.rst

 Can I upload firmware through the Serial bus?
     Yes you can, however this is only recommended if you have troubles using the USB port and you are familiar with the procedure.

+The readings from the CT clamps are very noisy and doesn't make any sense.
+    Make sure the jack connectors are correctly plugged in.
+If the measurement is still noisy check other CT clamps in that same channel.

+I have CT clamps that gives me the output in voltage instead of current (100A:1V), is it still compatible?
+    Yes, you just have to desolder the burden resistor close to the connector of the channel you want to use.

+Am I getting the real power consumption?
+    Strictly talking no, you are getting the **aparent power**.
+The real (or true) power of a circuit, takes into account the phase (power factor).
+Since we are only monitoring the current, and assuming a constant voltage, we cannot take into account the offset between voltage-current, and therefore what we can compute is the aparent power.
+    However, and unless you have powerfull inductive loads at home (powerfull motors), the power factor will be close to the unity, making very close the measurement of the apparent power to the real power.
+    If you want to understand more about the differences between True, Apparent and Reactive power have a look at this `article <https://www.allaboutcircuits.com/textbook/alternating-current/chpt-11/true-reactive-and-apparent-power/>`_

 I want to use the :term:`IIC` port for expanding the possibilities, how can I do it?
     Once you have located the sensor that you want to connect to the :term:`IIC` port, check that is compatible with the 3.3V power supply from the |Product|.